 Set the flame to medium-high and let the wok heat up until the ingredients inside start releasing smoke, this should only take about 5 minutes.

 The sugar will burn first, then the other ingredients will start smoking.
 Work quickly so that your house doesn't fill with smoke.

 take the battery out of your smoke alarm!
 BUT DON’T FORGET TO PUT THEM BACK

 place the food you want to smoke on a sheet of aluminium foil on the rack inside foil-lined wok and cover with another sheet of foil crimp to make a seal, so that the entire rack is enclosed in a foil pouch.

 Try to leave as much room for circulation above the food as possible.

 It all happens in a sealed foil tent, (En Papillotte) in a pouch as the french would say. this way very little smoke escapesinto the room.
 The stove top is much more adjustable than the heat you get on a grill or in a smoker, which expands the possibilities when it comes to choosing ingredients to smoke with.
 Standard wood chips work fine, as do tea leaves (try green or Lapsang Souchong), dried and fresh herbs, spices (star anise and cinnamon are good), various sugars, fruits and vegetables, and rice.

 For most foods, I leave the wok on a medium heat for 10 minutes, then turn off the heat and let the food sit for a further 20 minutes, during which time the smoke dissipates.

 You can hot smoke by leaving the burner on under the wok, turning the foil pouch into a mini oven, or you can get cooler temperatures by blasting it with heat for 1 minute out of every ten.

-Unlike smoking on a grill or a regular smoker, most wok-smoked foods need some further cooking afterwards, use your temperature probe to be sure it’s done.
+Unlike smoking on a grill or a regular smoker, most wok-smoked foods need more cooking afterwards, use your temperature probe to make sure it’s cooked.